ventolab/CellphoneDB/Docs/RESULTS-DOCUMENTATION.md

 Alternatively, the user can downsample the number of cells using their preferred method.
 We recommend the users use downsample their dataset to even the contribution of each celltype (i.e. the number of cells in each celltype).
 This will ensure that the null distribution is evenly representing all the celltypes (i.e. not biassed towards celltypes with larger numbers of cells).

 ## METHOD 3.
-Retrieval of differentially expressed receptor-ligand.
+Retrieval of differentially expressed receptor-ligand

 With this `degs_analysis` method introduced in version 3 the user can retrieve interactions where all their gene participants are expressed (in the corresponding cell type pair) and at least one gene participant is differentially expressed (list provided by the user).
 More specifically, this method will retrieve as **relevant** those interactions where:
    - (i) all the genes in the interaction are expressed in the corresponding celltype by more than 10% of cells (`--threshold 0.1`) and